Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Conclusion

 \section{Conclusion}

-In this work, we provided two algorithms for a stochastic approximation approach for the Wasserstein barycenter problem.
+In this work, we consider two algorithms for the stochastic approximation approach to the population Wasserstein barycenter problem in the discrete setting.
+This barycenter minimizes the expectation of the Wasserstein distance to random probability measure generated from some distribution.

-The first algorithm uses the additional assumption that we take an expectation only over a finite number of measures.
-This assumption is very similar to usage of SAA-approach, when we replace our expectation with an empirical one.
-This algorithm meet the theoretical complexity of well-known Iterative Bregman Projections algorithm, however, from a practical side it suffers from high variance of the combination of coordinate descent-like techniques.
+The first algorithm uses an additional assumption that the expectation is taken over a finite number of measures.
+This assumption is very similar to the standard offline setting with the SAA-approach when we replace the expectation with the finite-sum.
+This algorithm has similar theoretical complexity to that of the well-known Iterative Bregman Projections algorithm.

-The second algorithm does not makes such huge assumptions and uses an optimization in reproducing kernel Hilbert spaces as a main instrument.
-It is the first algorithm for the online Wasserstein barycenter problem that does not uses a typically expensive or numerically unstable computation of gradients of the Wasserstein distance or its regularized versions.
-Moreover, in the experiment section we showed that this approach is practical and comparable to both main online approaches.
-Also usage of the simplest possible kernel give us a practical parameter-free algorithm.
+The second algorithm is proposed for a general setting without such restrictive assumptions and uses optimization in reproducing kernel Hilbert spaces as the main instrument.
+It is the first algorithm for the online Wasserstein barycenter problem that does not use typically expensive or numerically unstable computation of (sub)gradients of the Wasserstein distance or its regularized version.
+Moreover, in the experiment section, we show that our approach is practical and comparable to both main existing online approaches.
+Also, the use of the simplest possible linear kernel gives us a practical parameter-free algorithm.

+Turning to possible extensions, a promising direction for future work is an application of this saddle-point framework to the entropy-regularized problem.
+Regularization allows one to use accelerated gradient methods that are known to be efficient for solving the regularized optimal transport problem \cite{kroshnin2019complexity,lin2019efficient}.
+Another reasonable direction is extension of this approach to the continuous measure spaces, e.g. the space of Gaussian measures.